alexhunsley/swift-topics/README.md

 Ugh!
 This repetition seems very tedious.
 And what's worse, we've coupled our analytics type to our events type.
 This isn't ideal; imagine if we wanted to break our app into modules and minimise cross-talk.

 And suppose that alongside `Action` and `Analytics` we had another aspect such as `Logging`.
-You now have three very similar enums, and the amount of code mapping these objects to each other could balloon (3 x 2 = 6 possible conversion routines).
+You now have three very similar enums, and the amount of code mapping these objects to each other could balloon (3 x 2 x 2 = 12 possible conversion routines).

 So what can we do to make this nicer?